 Both Capricorn and Saturn are all about order and structure and can even cross the line into being a little heartless.

 However, New Year’s Day falls during Capricorn season, and the practice of setting New Year’s resolutions is a good visual for the good side of Saturn and Capricorn, which includes the ability to set a goal and work to achieve it.

-Resolutions that impose overly harsh limitations are likely to fail, but resolutions that acknowledge existing structure and work harmoniously with it to improve it can lead to lasting benefit.
+Resolutions that impose overly harsh limitations are likely to fail, but resolutions that acknowledge the existing structure and work harmoniously with it to improve it can lead to lasting benefits.

 What if you think the world should have more Capricorns?

 As described in my article “What is The Most Common Zodiac Sign”, bulges and dips in the birth distribution can be affected by cultural practices.

 Currently, the cultural practice of people having time off work around Christmas contributes to a baby boom late in the sign of Virgo.
 However, cultural practices can change over time, so whatever sign is ahead or behind at any given time may not stay there forever.

 People who really wanted to have more Capricorns in the world could therefore lobby for greater observance of spring holidays such as Easter.
 They could also send their kids to day camp for spring break and let their childless co-workers take a vacation then.

 While there is at least an American phenomenon of spring break, it is at this time generally only observed by students who are mostly too young to have children of their own and by people who are already the parents of school-aged children, so it does not appear to affect the birthday distribution in the way that the wider observance of Christmas break does.

 If people stopped using the practice of elective induced labor to give birth in advance of the holidays, some of the December 19 and December 20 bulges at the end of Sagittarius would likely spread into early Capricorn.